netrisai/docs/tutorials/aws-deploy-softgate.rst

 Pre-Requisite Steps
 -------------------

 In the Netris Controller, the initial step involves creating a new site.
-To do so, go to Netris Web Console → Net → Sites and click +Add.
-Here, create a new site by selecting "Dot1q Trunk" as the "Switch Fabric" inputting a descriptive name for the site, and specifying "65500" in the "Public ASN" field.
+To create it, follow the steps below:

+1. Open the Netris Web Console.
+2. Navigate to "Net" and select "Sites".
+3. Click on the "+ Add" button.
+4. Select "Dot1q Trunk" as the "Switch Fabric".
+5. Input a descriptive name for the site.
+6. Specify "65500" in the "Public ASN" field.
+7. Click "Add" to create the new site.

 .. image:: images/aws-netris-site-create.png
   :align: center

 Subsequently, it is necessary to create a private subnet for Softgate management.
-To achieve this, navigate to the "IPAM" section under the "Net" tab and click the "+ Add" button located at the top-right corner.
-Next, input a unique "Prefix" for the new subnet, such as "10.255.255.0/24," and a descriptive "Name".
-From the "Tenant" dropdown menu, select the desired tenant name, and from the "Type" dropdown menu, select "Subnet".
-Then, select "management" from the "Purpose" dropdown menu and choose the appropriate site from the "Sites" dropdown menu.
+To achieve this, follow the steps below:

+1. Go to the "IPAM" section under the "Net" tab.
+2. Click on the "+ Add" button located at the top-right corner.
+3. Enter a unique "Prefix" for the new subnet, such as "10.255.255.0/24".
+4. Type a descriptive "Name" for the subnet.
+5. Select the desired tenant name from the "Tenant" dropdown menu.
+6. From the "Type" dropdown menu, select "Subnet".
+7. Select "management" from the "Purpose" dropdown menu.
+8. Choose the appropriate site from the "Sites" dropdown menu.
+9. Click on the "Add" button to create the subnet.

 .. image:: images/aws-netris-ipam-mgmt.png